michhar/michhar.github.io/docs/learning-from-learning-yolov3.md

 ![yolov3](img/pl14_out.jpg)
 <br>

 **tl:dr**:  YOLO (for "you only look once") v3 is a relatively recent (April 2018) architecture design for object detection.
-PyTorch (recently merged with Caffe2 and production as of November 2018) is a very popular deep learning library with Python and C++ bindings for both training and inference that is known for having dynamic graphs.
-This post is about what I learned expanding a PyTorch codebase that can train object detection models for any number of classes and on custom data (_We love you COCO, but we have our own interets, now._).
+PyTorch (recently merged with Caffe2 and production as of November 2018) is a very popular deep learning library with Python and C++ bindings for both training and inference that is differentiated from Tensorflow by having a dynamic graph.
+This post is about my lessons working on PyTorch YOLO v3 and a little insight into creating a good YOLO v3 custom model on custom data (_We love you COCO, but we have our own interets, now._).

 **Posted:**  2019-11-23